 The best way to communicate your software requirements is to share user journeys, use cases, and real-life scenarios.
 So, the tech lead and custom software developers will have an ideal representation of what they should build.
-How should your software product work?
+How should your software product work in detail?
 Think of describing it starting with these three points.

 User journey and user experience

 Describe what the user will be able to see and do with your software.
+In terms of adding particular features, you may add some existing user stories explaining what should be improved.
 The users should be able to change their settings and select features to leverage through their user profile, for instance.

 Discuss system-related product capabilities in your software RFP.
-For instance, ‘the system should notify the user about every engagement (which is set by the user out of available options) on the product page on the marketplace’.
+For instance, the system should notify the user about every engagement (set by the user out of available options) on the product page on the marketplace.

 Software usage optimization

 List every feature that needs to be crafted.
-Describe your needs for front-end and back-end development in detail.
+Describe your needs for both front and back ends in detail.
 Additionally, we advise you to outline the services you plan to offer using this software.
 You can also include a timeframe with a completion date for the project stages so that your software development vendors can assess their capability of delivering it on time.

 RFP template for software development takeaways

-The template should be concise, including only customized and significant data and questions.
-Otherwise, revising and estimating all the RFPs will take extra time for you as a customer, and filling all the questions will require higher efforts from the vendor.
+The template should be concise, including only customized and important data and questions.
+Otherwise, revising and estimating all the RFPs will take extra time for you as a customer, and filling in all the questions will require higher efforts from the vendor.

-Include the Questions section to see what each software development team can offer.
-Give your prospects a chance to suggest their solution as it opens a space for unknown or better options.
-It will help you make the right choice when the offerings seem to be almost identical.
+Include the additional questions section to see what each software development team can offer.
+Give your prospects a chance to suggest their solution as it opens a space for better or unknown earlier options.
+It will help you make the right choice when the offerings seem almost identical.

 Take into account the importance of the Guidelines section as it gives a chance to add specific instructions for reviewing and filling in the RFP, as well as lines out the deadlines for proposals or replies.
 It also helps to minimize unpredictable misunderstandings of the process from sending the RFP to the beginning of the cooperation with your new partner.